antonk52/webdevandstuff/wiki/tmux-cheat-sheet.md

 ---
 tags: [tmux]
+title: Personal tmux cheat sheet
 ---

-# Personal tmux cheat sheet

 The default tmux `prefix` is <kbd>ctrl</kbd><kbd>b</kbd>.
 You can remap it to anything you prefer.
 For simplicity sake later on it will be referred as <kbd>prefix</kbd>